Accrual Accounting

 Balance Sheet (Accrued expenses) $100,000

-It is important to note, however, that once the payment has actually been done, the accrued expense account will be debited, and its balance will go to zero.
+It is important to note, however, that once the payment has actually been made, the accrued expense account will be debited, and its balance will go to zero.

 Deferred revenues

-Deferred revenues arise whenever a company receives money for a good/service not yet delivered.
-They are a part of the current liability account since it implies that the company has the obligation to provide those goods/services.
+Deferred revenues arise whenever a company receives money for a good or service not yet delivered.
+They are part of the current liability account since they imply that the company has the obligation to provide those goods or services.

 A good example of deferred revenues is gift cards.

 When companies sell gift cards to their customers, they are essentially committing to providing goods/services in the longer term.
-It means that in the current statements, the company must account for that future obligation.
+This means that the company must account for that future obligation in the current statements.

 In that case, the value the card was sold at would be accounted for under deferred revenue.

 Another example would be a company that sells goods blended with services.
 For instance, the company sells laptops.
-To go with them, they also sell 1-year at-home service if the equipment presents malfunctioning.
+To accompany them, they also sell one-year at-home service if the equipment malfunctions.

-Apart from the revenue that the laptop provides, the company will recognize the 1-year service as well.
+The company will recognize the one-year service revenue in addition to the laptop's revenue.
 This would be included under the deferred revenue account usually found in the balance sheet.

 Suppose the price of the laptop is $1,000.
 The journal entries would be as follows: